 Grace to you and peace be multiplied.

 There is a purpose for sanctification.
 It is purposed for you.
 That is why the word elect (or chosen) is used.
 It is purpose.

 The objective is obedience and sprinkling with the blood of Jesus.
 These two ideas go together.
-Just as I offered before, this obedience isn’t to the law, or even good morals.
+Just as I offered before, this obedience isn’t to the law or even good morals.
 But it is to the truth.
-By being obedient to that truth, you sins are covered by the sprinkling of Jesus’ blood.
+By being obedient to that truth, your sins are covered by the sprinkling of Jesus’ blood.

 Because of these truths, it leads us to holy living.
 That we may be used to be a witness for others.

 This will be expanded upon a bit later in the epistle.
 For now, understand that our salvation has brought us adaption into the family of God.
 You and I have a brother, Jesus.
 He is the perfect example of brotherly love.

 He asks us to love others with a pure heart.
 Remember, if you’re saved your souls are already purified.
 And because you know brotherly love from Jesus, it isn’t difficult to extend that love to other brothers and sisters in the faith.

 Listen, our hearts separate from God seek to alleviate our own discomfort and seek our own comfort.
 With a pure heart, we esteem others before ourselves putting their needs before our own.
 Just as Jesus did for us.